False Dmitry II: Biography

-He quickly captured Karachev, Bryansk, and other towns, was reinforced by the Poles, and in the spring of 1608 advanced upon Moscow, routing the army of Tsar Vasili Shuisky at Bolkhov.
+Dmitry quickly captured Karachev, Bryansk, and other towns, was reinforced by the Poles, and in the spring of 1608 advanced upon Moscow, routing the army of Tsar Vasili Shuisky at Bolkhov.
 Promises of wholesale confiscation of the estates of the boyars drew many common people to his side.
 The village of Tushino, twelve versts from the capital, was converted into an armed camp where Dmitry gathered his army.
 His force initially included 7,000 Polish soldiers, 10,000 Cossacks and 10,000 other rag-tag soldiers, including former members of the failed Zebrzydowski Rebellion.
 His forces soon exceeded 100,000 men.
 He raised to the rank of patriarch another illustrious captive, Philaret Romanov, and won the allegiance of the cities of Yaroslavl, Kostroma, Vologda, Kashin and several others.

 Dmitry's camp at Tushino, by Sergey Ivanov.

-The arrival of King Sigismund III Vasa at Smolensk caused a majority of his Polish supporters to desert him and join with the armies of the Polish king.
+The arrival of King Sigismund III Vasa at Smolensk caused a majority of Dmitry's Polish supporters to desert him and join with the armies of the Polish king.
 At the same time, a strong Russo-Swedish army under Mikhail Skopin-Shuisky and Jacob De la Gardie approached Tushino, forcing him to flee his camp disguised as a peasant and go to Kostroma, where Marina joined him and he lived once more in regal state.
 He made another unsuccessful attack on Moscow, and, supported by the Don Cossacks, recovered a hold over all south-eastern Russia.

-Death

-He was killed, while half drunk, on 11 December 1610 by a Tatar princeling, Peter Urusov, whom he had imprisoned as he knew Dmitry had killed Uraz-Muhammad Khan.
+Dmitry was killed, while half drunk, on 11 December 1610 by a Tatar princeling, Peter Urusov, whom he had imprisoned as he knew Dmitry had killed Uraz-Muhammad Khan.
 Hetman Stanisław Żółkiewski described this event in his memoirs: (Note: Żółkiewski had never met Dmitry, but relied on the information from his many sources.
 In his memoirs he also wrote that if False Dmitry II had anything in common with False Dmitry I, it was that they were both human beings.)

-Having drunk deep at dinner... he ordered a sleigh to be harnessed, taking flasks of mead to the sleigh.
+Having drunk deep at dinner ... he ordered a sleigh to be harnessed, taking flasks of mead to the sleigh.
 Coming out into the open country, he drank with some boyars.
 Prince Peter Urusov, together with those several score horsemen with whom he was in league, was riding after him, apparently escorting him.
 And when the imposter had drunk very well with the boyars, Urusov drew from his holster a pistol which he had ready, and galloping up to the sleigh first shot him with the pistol, then cutting off his head and hand with his saber, took to the road.